 It’s easy to follow a long-term strategy during good times; the hard part is sticking with it through the bad times.
 What should you do if you are a long-term investor sitting in the midst of a bear down market?
 If you are holding a well-diversified portfolio, the answer is simple—continue to stay the course.

 What are the best investments for young adults, especially those who are risk-averse?

 The simple answer is it depends.
 Maintaining a well-diversified portfolio in strong, well-capitalized, dividend paying names will help reduce risk for the long term.
-Mutual funds, ETFs, and other diversified options offer a lot as well and may be suitable.
+Mutual funds, sustainable ETFs, and other diversified options offer a lot as well and may be suitable.
 But it is vital to understand what it is and how it works before one commits.

 Jordan Niefeld: Being a Certified Financial Planner™ and CPA at Raymond James, my process is simply different than the rest.
 My team and I have helped individuals and businesses, locally and nationally, pursue their financial goals with thoughtful, tax-sensitive investment guidance.
 I am focused with the highest standards in helping you achieve your greatest objectives with simplicity, transparency and a disciplined process to measure your progress.
 My guidance is tailored to support your current lifestyle, retirement income needs, tax effectiveness and legacy goals, while making you feel comfortable at every step.
 My passion is fueled by knowing we make a positive difference in the lives of the families and organizations we serve.
 Put simply, my advice is rooted deeply in my financial beliefs.